microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 -  Two copies of transcript
    -  Visible, rich, dynamic, and interactive transcript
    -  Screen reader only transcript marked as live region
-      -  Attachment contents will not be narrated: attachments can be customized and the DOM tree could be very complex with interactive elements
+      -  Web Chat does not narrate attachment contents: attachments can be customized and the DOM tree could be very complex with interactive elements
--  The live region contains recently arrived activities
+-  The live region contains activities that were recently
-   -  When the DOM element appear in the live region, screen reader will compute the alternative text and queue it for narration in a first-come-first-serve manner
+   -  When the DOM element appear in the live region, the screen reader will compute the alternative text and queue it for narration in a first-come-first-serve manner
-   -  Screen reader will keep the alternative text in the queue even after the DOM element is removed from the live region
+   -  The screen reader will keep the alternative text in the queue even after the DOM element is removed from the live region
--  One second after the activity is rendered in the live region, Web Chat will remove it from the live region, this has a few benefits:
+-  One second after the activity is rendered in the live region, Web Chat will remove it from the live region.
+This has a few benefits:
    -  Workaround some browser and screen reader bugs that may keep repeating the entire transcript
-   -  Screen reader users will not be able to navigate into it and they will not notice there are 2 copies of the transcript
+   -  The screen reader users will not be able to navigate into it and they will not notice there are 2 copies of the transcript
    -  If the removal is too fast:
       -  0-100 ms: Chrome and TalkBack on Android may miss some of the activities
-      -  One second is chosen after some experiments
+      -  The development team settled on using one second after some experimentation

 ## Do and don't